Henri Gagnon: Early life and education

 Born in Quebec City, Gagnon was from a prominent family of musicians in Canada.
 Both his father, Gustave Gagnon, and his uncle, Ernest Gagnon, were prominent organists and composers in Quebec City.
 He began studying solfège and piano with his father at the age of eight and he remained his principal teacher until he was thirteen.
-From 1900-1903 he was a pupil of William Reed (organ) and Joseph Vézina (solfège and harmony).
+From 1900 to 1903 he was a pupil of William Reed (organ) and Joseph Vézina (solfège and harmony).
 He began performing publicly as a child and had his first major success at the Pan-American Exposition in 1901.
 The Buffalo Courier-Express called him "a true prodigy" in their review of his concert.

 In 1903 Gagnon moved to Montreal to continue his musical education.
 He remained there through 1907, studying with such teachers as Guillaume Couture (harmony and counterpoint), Father Charles-Hugues Lefebvre (church music), Arthur Letondal (piano), Romain-Octave Pelletier I (organ), and Romain Pelletier (organ).
-From 1903-1906 he was chapel organist at Gesù College and then served in the same capacity at Loyola College in 1906-1907.
+From 1903 to 1906 he was chapel organist at Gesù College and then served in the same capacity at Loyola College in 1906–1907.
 In 1906 he earned a certificate from the Dominion College of Music.